Discord-Library/Discord-Rainbow-Bot/README.md

+># Disclaimer

+We Are Not Responsible If Your Bot/Server Gets Banned

 ># Description

 This is a rainbow discord bot, make by Discord Library to the discord users, easy to setup. no coding required